Modern Languages, Literatures, and Cultures

 1. Acquire Butler Equivalencies

-For dual enrollment language credits to transfer into Butler, the coordinating faculty member in the language's home department must assign the credits Butler equivalencies.
+For dual enrollment language credits to transfer into Butler, the department chair in the language's home department must assign the credits Butler equivalencies.

 During the beginning of your first semester, please bring the department's administrative specialist a sample syllabus for each course you completed, along with the Undergraduate Transfer Credit Approval Form (the form is located at that link under the first "Are you a Butler student interested in taking a course somewhere else over the summer?" dropdown menu).
 If you're not certain of the correct form, the registrar's office can help you.
 On the form, please leave the Butler equivalencies spaces blank.

 2. Establish Competency in the Language

 Credits will not be processed until competency is established by completion of your first Butler language course, with a "C-" or better, at a level higher than the dual enrollment course(s).
 This helps demonstrate that the dual enrollment courses were as rigorous as Butler's.

 - If you begin in and complete a 300-level Butler course, up to six hours of "200-level elective credit" and three hours of "100-level elective credit" in the language can be transferred in.

 - If you begin in and complete a 204 Butler course, up to three hours of "200-level elective credit" and six hours of "100-level elective credits" in the language can be transferred in.